rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

     sub   1024R/2786E92D 2012-09-13
     sig          8FA52AD1 2012-09-13  Bob Michael <bob@michael.com>

-After signing has only to send his new signed key to all his friends or to a public server.
+After signing he only has to send his new signed key to all his friends or to a public server.

-GnuGP also offer the possibility not only to send encrypted messages to our friends because sometimes it is not a must to secure out communication.
+GnuGP also offer the possibility to send not only encrypted messages to our friends -- because sometimes it is not a must to secure out communication --, but signed only.
 Though the message is clear, it should be signed to confirm the authentication feature provided by GPG.
-You must be sure that the receiver can trust the content because it comes from a reliable source.
+You must be sure that the receiver can trust the content and it comes from a reliable source.
 We can do this as follows:

     tibi@tbarbu-pc:~$ echo "Hello world.
 This is a plaintext" > clear_message.txt gpg --clearsign clear_message.txt

-A new file `clear_message.txt.asc` containing the following:
+A new file `clear_message.txt.asc` is created, containing the following:

     tibi@tbarbu-pc:~$ cat clear_message.txt.asc
     -----BEGIN PGP SIGNED MESSAGE-----